Rivier-Computer-Science/Adaptive-Learning/README.md

      pip install openai pyautogen
      ```

-### 7. **Github:**
+### 7. **Github and CodeEditor:**

-   - Download software from Github.
+   - Download and intall the Github desktop software.
+   - Several popular code editors availabe widely used by developers but one of the popular one is VS Code.
-   - Plugins for Visual Studio Code or GitHub Desktop are recommended.
+   - Install and download Plugins for Visual Studio Code or GitHub Desktop are recommended.

 ### 8. **Clone Code Repository:**